Albuquerque Distracted Driving Accident Attorney

 Observers of the accident can provide a firsthand account of what happened.

-Testimony regarding cell phone usage, eating, or other distracting activities, from a credible witness, can help establish a timeline of events and provide important details about the distracted driver’s behavior and actions right before the accident.
+Testimony from a credible witness regarding cell phone usage, eating, or other distracting activities can help establish a timeline of events and provide important details about the distracted driver’s behavior and actions immediately before the accident.

 Cellphone Records

-If the use of a cell phone was the cause of distraction, your car accident lawyer can obtain a warrant for a copy of the driver’s cell phone records, to prove that they were using their phone at the time of the accident.
+If the use of a cell phone was the cause of the distraction, your car accident lawyer can obtain a warrant for a copy of the driver’s cell phone records to prove that they were using their phone at the time of the accident.

 This can be invaluable evidence in proving liability.